 Previous study has helped to define two key concepts in our research, namely e-learning and acceptance.
 E-learning is a learning method based on the use of e-media and e-devices (Shalloum, et al., 2019).
 Its aim is to accept novel ways of comprehending learning and enhance availability of the training, communication and so on.
 The acceptance of e-learning, as Teo (2010) defined, refers to a user’s willingness to adopt and use technology for the tasks it is designed to support.
 In the light of Technology Acceptance Model, acceptance can be further divided into perceived usefulness and perceived ease of use, which respectively describe the degree to which one thinks a technology is useful and easy to use.

 2.3.
-Gaps in Existing Knowledge
+Gap in Existing Knowledge

 Previous studies suggest a lack of researches on e-learning acceptance(Puteh M, 2008; Selim H M, 2007; Zhang L, 2020).
 This has been fulfilled in Chongqing University.
 According to our search results in CNKI and SSCI, there are no researches on the e-learning acceptance in CQU published.
 Our research makes up for this gap by deeply investigating the e-learning acceptance of freshmen in CQU.